 The second largest city in Rajasthan, Jodhpur is every traveller’s delight offering a glimpse of the state’s rich cultural heritage and the legacy left by Marwar rulers.
 Founded by Rao Jodha of the Rathore clan in 1459 AD, this city has many captivating forts, palaces, lakes, and other architectural wonders to explore.
 A highlight of Jodhpur is its houses, built in vivid shades of blue, which paint a magical picture on the canvas of Thar Desert – something you would not want to miss.
-Consider yourself spoilt for choices when it comes to the Blue City, so to make it easier, here is a list of popular attractions that must be a part of your Jodhpur itinerary.
+Consider yourself spoilt for things to do in Jodhpur when it comes to the Blue City, so to make it easier, here is a list of popular attractions that must be a part of your Jodhpur itinerary.

-List of top 12 places to visit in Jodhpur:
+Top 12 places to visit in Jodhpur:

 1. Mehrangarh Fort, Jodhpur

 Sitting atop a 400-feet-high hill, the beautiful Mehrangarh Fort commands the landscape of Jodhpur with its architectural brilliance and grandeur.
 The foundation stone of this majestic fort was laid by Rao Jodha in the mid-15th century.
 Built over a period of 500 years, the fort bears testimony to the glorious era of the erstwhile ruling dynasty, and houses possibly the best museum in Rajasthan displaying paintings, arms and armoury, textiles, decorative arts and other prized exhibits.
 Sheesh Mahal, Phool Mahal and Moti Mahal are some prominent palaces inside the fort, which would transport you into a different era altogether.

 - Entry Fee: ₹ 50 – ₹ 100 for Indians, ₹ 600 for Foreign Tourists

 - Travel Tip: Try zip-lining at the fort to enjoy the most enchanting views of the Blue City!